 cd [-L|[-P [-e]] [[email protected]]] [dir]

-Before reading this tutorial, you must know few basics about directories on a Linux system.
-Get the basic understanding about the absolute vs relative paths in Linux.
+Before continuing, you should get a basic understanding of the absolute vs relative paths in Linux.

-Now you must memorize these symbols and special characters use the cd command.
-What’re the symbols meaning when used with the cd command.
+Now you must memorize these symbols and special characters and use the cd command.
+What’s the symbol’s meaning when used with the cd command?